expo/expo/docs/pages/distribution/app-stores.md

 ## Privacy Policy

 - Starting October 3, 2018, all new iOS apps and app updates will be required to have a privacy policy in order to pass the App Store Review Guidelines.
-- Additionally, a number of developers have reported warnings from Google if their app does not have a privacy policy, since by default all Expo apps contain code for requesting the Android Advertising ID.
-Though this code may not be executed depending on which Expo APIs you use, we still recommend that all apps on the Google Play Store include a privacy policy as well.
+- Additionally, a number of developers have reported warnings from Google if their app does not have a privacy policy, since by default all apps built with the classic build service contain code for requesting the Android Advertising ID.
+Though this code may not be executed depending on which native APIs you use, we still recommend that all apps on the Google Play Store include a privacy policy as well.

 ## iOS-specific guidelines